Eight Mile Plains Gateway Neighbourhood Plan

 Brisbane City Council is creating the Eight Mile Plains Gateway Neighbourhood Plan including parts of Eight Mile Plains and Rochedale, a key economic growth area for our city.

-The new neighbourhood plan will focus on the proposed Eight Mile Plains Metro station and nearby residential and commercial areas.
+The new neighbourhood plan will focus on the proposed Brisbane Metro station and nearby residential and commercial areas.

 This area of Brisbane is a thriving business precinct, underpinned by the Brisbane Technology Park and supporting more than 5000 jobs.
-Council will work to identify opportunities for investment in transport infrastructure, advanced technology manufacturing, commercial and residential development, supported by Brisbane Metro.
+Council will work to identify opportunities for investment in transport infrastructure, advanced technology and manufacturing industries, commercial and residential development, supported by Brisbane Metro.

 Council is working with the local community to:

-- protect and enhance environmental and biodiversity values in the Bulimba Creek corridor while improving access and recreational opportunities
+- protect and enhance the environmental and habitat values of the Bulimba Creek corridor while improving access and recreational opportunities